 Every incident is important, no matter how minor it might seem at the time.
 Please seek help as soon as possible for anything you consider harassment or a breach of the Code of Conduct.
 You should also report all incidents as soon as possible after the incident occurs.

 It is everybody’s responsibility to create and maintain a safe and respectful environment.
 As such, you should report incidents:

 - If it is something that has happened to you

 - If someone shared something with you, or you were with them when it happened

 - If you saw something happen from afar

 How do I find help or report an incident?

-If you need help, or need to report an incident please contact any of the following: Program Committee Members, Track Chairs, Registration desk, Agile Alliance Staff or Board, Volunteers, or Venue Staff.
+At a conference, if you need help, or need to report an incident please contact any of the following: Program Committee Members, Track Chairs, Registration desk, Agile Alliance Staff or Board, Volunteers, or Venue Staff.